ssarkisy/Delta-Theory/Geometrical Model of Nature/Ingredients - Emergence - Assemblies.md

-Assembly theory and recursion

-- we could think of the universe as an unbounded collection of interacting point objects.
-- to understand nature we model the emergent behavior of interacting point objects
-- the binary of an electrino and a positrino defines the most basic assembly
-- binary assemblies can 'nest' like a Russian doll.
-- all assemblies can be defined in terms of subassemblies. (~recursion)

----

 ## 🧭 Ontological Framework of Dynamical Geometry

 We seek to model nature through a minimal set of fundamental entities and their interactions, expressed geometrically within a continuous manifold.
 The foundational structure is defined as: